-Managing the MySQL or MariaDB service is what turns configuration edits, crash recovery, and maintenance windows into controlled database changes instead of guessing whether the daemon is actually running.
+Managing the MySQL or MariaDB service turns configuration edits, crash recovery, and maintenance windows into controlled database changes instead of guesses about whether the daemon is running.

 Loaded: loaded (/usr/lib/systemd/system/mariadb.service; enabled; preset: enabled)